HenniAb/joke-api-js/README.md

 A lightweight and a simple Joke app created in JavaScript with API.

-This project was a lightweight javascript-based Joke taker, done in order to pick up and further strengthen my skills in JS.
+This project was a lightweight JS-based Joke taker, done in order to pick up and further strengthen my skills in javascript.
 As a result whilst it isn't the prettiest or most functional it  was done in order to increase my proficiency in the languages.